paymennt/docs/community/2-account-management/6-faq.md

 ### Are there predefined user roles with specific permissions?

 Yes, we offer 4 predefined user roles (Owner, Company Branch, and Employee) with specific access levels to simplify team management.
 You can also modify some of the features’ permission of each user.
-Read the <ins>Team setting and permissions,</ins> for more information.
+Read the <ins>[Team setting and permissions](2-team-settings/index.md)</ins>, for more information.

 ### Can I create custom user roles with unique permissions?

 Yes, you have the flexibility to create custom user roles with unique permissions tailored to your organization's needs, such as turning off the “Payment acceptance” permission for an employee user.
-Read the <ins>Team setting and permissions</ins> for more information.
+Read the <ins>[Team setting and permissions](2-team-settings/index.md)</ins> for more information.

 ### How often can I update my business information?